-Traditional AguaClara plants have successfully served relatively large communities.
-Comprised mainly of concrete, they required extensive excavation and on-site construction time, resulting in high fixed costs generally assumed to be 100,000 per plant APP (2015).
-In plants larger than 30 L/s, the total cost per L/s remained relatively low, around \$7,000 per L/s.
-As plant capacity decreased, however, the cost per L/s increased non-linearly to over \$20,000 per L/s in a 5 L/s plant, and presumably even higher as plant size continued to decrease.
-This translates to a cost of \$30 per person in 30 L/s plants and almost \$100 per person in 5 L/s plants.
+Traditional AguaClara water treatment plants have successfully served relatively large communities for the past decade.
+Comprised mainly of concrete, they required extensive excavation and on-site construction, resulting in high fixed costs of roughly \$100,000 per plant APP (2015).
+For plants operating at flows greater than 30 L/s, the total cost per L/s was relatively low, at a value of \$7,000 per L/s.
+As plant capacity decreased, the price per L/s increased nonlinearly to over \$20,000 per L/s for a 5 L/s plant, and presumably even higher as the plants' flow rates continued to decrease.
+These amounts translated to an associated cost of \$30 per capita at 30 L/s and almost \$100 per capita at 5 L/s.

-Figure 1: The plot of total cost per person vs population the plant serves ?.
-In large populations, the cost per person remains low but in smaller plants, the cost per person increases dramatically.
+Figure 1: The plot of total cost per person vs population the plant served APP (2015).
+In large populations, the cost per person remained low, but in smaller plants the cost per person increased drastically.

-Because of these high costs, traditional AguaClara designs were poor options at flow rates below 5 L/s, which prevented their implementation in small villages with populations ranging from one hundred to one thousand people.
+Because of these high costs, traditional AguaClara designs were not viable options at flow rates below 5 L/s, preventing them from being implementated in small villages with populations ranging from one hundred to one thousand people.
 In order to serve this niche, a new design was required with additional constraints of portability, material availability, fabrication ease, and overall size limitations.
-A successful implementation of a prefabricated 1 L/s AguaClara plant design would provide small communities around the world with access to safe and affordable drinking water.
+A successful implementation of a prefabricated 1 L/s AguaClara plant design would allow small communities around the world to have access to safe and affordable drinking water.